MOHILMANDAPE15/Gen-Project/README.md

 # Gen-Project

-# Self-Made GPT
+# DocMate

-Welcome to Self-Made GPT!
+Welcome to DocMate!
 This is a chatbot project I built using Streamlit and Groq's LLaMA 3 model.
 It allows users to upload files, generate embeddings, and query them to make responses more intelligent and context-aware.

 ## What This Project Does
 - Uses the `llama3-70b-8192` model for smart conversations.